 The Diploma exams usually start at 9.30am, with 10 minutes reading time before this.
 You therefore need to be ready and in your seat by 9.00am at the latest, so make sure you arrive in good time for the start, the invigilators have a number of things to run through before the exam can start, – you don’t want to turn up all flustered with minutes to go.
 Make sure you therefore plan your journey to the venue with this in mind, taking into consideration the time of day and traffic.

-View the NEBOSH website for access arrangements/reasonable adjustments and special considerations.
+View the NEBOSH website for information on their access arrangements, reasonable adjustments and special consideration policy.

 Make sure you bring enough pens with you for writing, a simple calculator (not your mobile phone) and a watch to keep an eye on the time.

 The exam starts at 9.30am and lasts for 3 hours but you are also allowed 10mins reading time before the exam starts.
 Therefore, by 9.20am under exam conditions, you will be given the exam paper to read through.

 You are not allowed to write anything during this 10 minutes' reading time.